Updated by Kristin Vegh.

 “If you build it, they will come.”
 Well… not always.

 If you want to grow your business, you need to market it.
-But, as small business owners, tight budgets can hold us back from flashy ads.
+But as small business owners, tight budgets can hold us back from launching big campaigns.
 When I started my freelance business, I knew great marketing would help me stand out from dozens of other writers in my area.
 I just didn’t have the budget to spend big bucks on small business marketing.

 Fortunately, there were quick, simple things I could do to gain visibility, mostly online.
 I also took advantage of business partnerships and events.
 The end result was a successful business that still thrives today.